 The general population is also becoming a bit more conscious about their food consumption, and this trend will likely continue—moving away from the agro-industry, and towards-locally sourced food.
 More and more people see the value in organic food that’s free of harmful chemicals and preservatives.
 Uranus in Taurus might be the kick our society needs to approach agriculture on a more sustainable level.

 As Uranus moves through Taurus over the next several years, it will spend 42 percent of that time in retrograde.
 On a collective level, we’ll be examining how we measure self-worth and how we relate to our possessions and wealth.
-Again, it helps to know what house Taurus rules in your birth chart.
 These retrograde periods are a great time to proactively implement change in this area of our life.
 The definition of insanity is doing the same thing and expecting a different result.
 This type of insanity doesn’t fly with Uranus, and it will forcefully remove anything that impedes our progress.

 Uranus Direct in 2021

 Whenever Uranus moves direct, our world can quickly look and feel chaotic.
 But much like the nature of this planet, all is not as it seems.
-Given the events of 2020, this transit and the harsh aspects to come.
-It’s no wonder why we’ve all been feeling a sense of impending doom.
-Right now we must approach the world from a place of faith, and not fear.
+Given the events of 2020, this transit and the challenging aspects to come, we are in the midst of dismantling structures and lifestyles we’ve accustomed to, for the sake of advancement.
+Right now, we must approach the world from a place of faith, and not fear.
 While we’ll never truly understand the Uranus energy, we can understand ourselves and what we bring to the table.
 Doing so gives us the courage and strength to move forward, deal with disruptions and embrace the unknown.